George Rawick: The American Slave: A Composite Autobiography

+From Sundown to Sunup: The Making of the Black Community

+Volume One of the series consists of Rawick's contribution to the historical literature of American slavery, an important book titled From Sundown to Sunup: The Making of the Black Community.
+This book has been translated into 12 languages, and was one of the first books to take American slaves seriously as actors in their own history.

 Listening to Revolt: the selected writings of George Rawick

 Listening to Revolt is a collection of twelve of the most influential writings by George Rawick, along with an introduction by David Roediger, and afterwords by Enoch H. Page, Ferruccio Gambino, and George Lipsitz.
 The work shows Rawick's major contributions to African American history and Marxist social theory.
 Rawick was able to tie the civil rights movement together with the tradition of class struggle.

 David Roediger analyzed primary sources from the George P. Rawick Papers found at the University of Missouri to craft his introduction.
 Roediger describes the development of Rawick's ideology in radical labor and the Black freedom movement in Detroit and London.
 Enoch H. Page uses his experience in studying and working with Rawick to contextualize Rawick's capabilities as an oral historian and dialectician.
 Rawick used his skills to be able to forge relationships with radical African American students and scholars in St. Louis.
 Ferruccio Gambino writes about Rawick's speaking tour in Italy in 1967.
 Rawick lectured at universities in front of crowds of radical students and workers.
 Rawick spoke to them about the civil rights campaign in the United States, and the struggles of workers in Detroit's automobile factories.
 George Lipsitz was a teaching assistant for Rawick during the 1970s.
 Lipsitz writes about Rawick's impact as a scholar and activist in the working class struggle, African American resistance, and stopping the spread of white supremacy.

 Listening to Revolt was released in 2010, 20 years after the death of George Rawick.